microsoft/fast/sites/website/src/docs/design-systems/overview.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/design-systems/overview.md
 ---

-A Design System can generally be thought of as a collection of resources for interactive media that promotes brand alignment.
-While that definition is intentionally broad, in UI development, Design Systems generally manifest as component libraries surrounded by usage guidance and design principles.
+A Design System is a collection of interactive media resources that promotes brand alignment.
+While that definition is intentionally broad, in UI development, Design Systems manifest as component libraries surrounded by usage guidance and design principles.

 ## How does FAST facilitate development of design systems?